iqiyi/xCrash/README.md

 ![](https://img.shields.io/badge/Android-4.0%20--%2010-blue.svg?style=flat)
 ![](https://img.shields.io/badge/arch-armeabi%20%7C%20armeabi--v7a%20%7C%20arm64--v8a%20%7C%20x86%20%7C%20x86__64-blue.svg?style=flat)

-xCrash provides the Android app with the ability to capture java crashes, native crashes and ANR.
+xCrash provides the Android app with the ability to capture java crash, native crash and ANR.
 No root permission or any system permissions are required.

-xCrash can generate a tombstone file (similar format as Android system's tombstone file) in the directory you specified when the app process crashes or ANR.
+xCrash can generate a tombstone file (similar format as Android system's tombstone file) in the directory you specified when the app process crashes or ANRs.

 <p align="left"><img src="doc/intro.png" alt="intro" width="320px"></p>

-xCrash has been used for many years in many Android apps (including iQIYI video) on different platforms (mobile, tablet, TV) of [iQIYI](http://www.iqiyi.com/).
+xCrash has been used in many Android apps (including iQIYI video) on different platforms (mobile, tablet, TV) of [iQIYI](http://www.iqiyi.com/) for many years.

 [README 中文版](README.zh-CN.md)